-In 2016 the members of the Mercer County-Community Organizations Linking Together (COLT) collaborated with the Ohio State University Center for Public Health Practice to complete a comprehensive Community Health Assessment (CHA).
+In 2012 the members of the Mercer County-Community Organizations Linking Together (COLT) collaborated with the Healthy Communities Foundation of the Hospital Council of Northwest Ohio to complete a comprehensive community health assessment (CHA).

 The COLT group met extensively to establish goals, objectives and action steps to support these priorities.
 The group continues to meet periodically to report progress toward completion of the various activities associated with the plan.